 More than 20 years ago, utilities around the region established the Northwest Energy Efficiency Alliance (NEEA), or the alliance, in a coordinated effort to transform markets for energy efficiency.
-NEEA’s 2020-2024 Strategic Plan states its purpose as:
+NEEA’s 2020-2024 Strategic Plan states its purpose:

 NEEA is an alliance of utilities that pools resources and shares risks to transform the market for energy efficiency to the benefit of consumers in the Northwest.